pengowray/doks-sprinto/content/en/docs/sprinting/admin-sprint.md

 {{< slash name="sprint" key0="options" val0="nudge pls" >}}
 {{</alts>}}

-(MC) Moves a running sprint on to the next stage immediately, typically only used for testing or debugging purposes.
+Moves a running sprint on to the next stage immediately, typically only used for testing or debugging purposes.

-If a bug occurs and the sprint becomes stuck, {{< atsprintoembed "nudge" >}} can also be used by anyone, without the "please", to nudge the sprint along.
+If a bug occurs and the sprint becomes stuck, {{< atsprintoembed "nudge" >}} (without the "please") can also be used by anyone to nudge the sprint along.
 That's if Sprinto can successfully detect that the sprint is stuck.

 <!--